 October 22, 2004 | Commentary on Political Thought

 "Your flu shots are canceled because this administration was unwilling to play straight with the American people."
-So said Sen.
+So said Sen. John Kerry.

 Why do so few companies manufacture the vaccine today?

 To start with, the vaccine is hard to make.
 Every year, vaccine makers must draw up a new vaccine to meet the flu bugs expected to circulate that winter.
 After the formula is set, workers inject it into millions of chicken eggs, where it grows.
 Every egg must be injected and inspected by hand.
 It's time consuming and expensive, and contamination is a constant threat.

 But there's more risk still.
 Even if they put together the right formula, keep out contamination, and get the vaccine out in time, manufacturers often face slack demand.
 One manufacturer, Wyeth, ended up with 7 million extra flu doses in 2002 and 4.5 million in 2003.
 They had to be tossed, since a different formula is needed each year.
 After last year's losses, Wyeth gave up on making flu vaccine.

 While costs and risks are high, profits aren't and the market is small.
 Vaccines account for only 2 percent of all drug sales.

 Also, the expenses of litigation and regulation add to the difficulty of doing business in vaccines.
 In the 1980s, lawsuits drove several vaccine makers out of the market.
 None of them re-entered even after Congress passed legislation to trim liability.

 But do all these factors really explain how we wound up with a vaccine shortage?
 After all, litigation, regulation, challenging manufacturing processes, and market risk are the norm in the pharmaceutical industry.
 Never, however, have we run low on, say, aspirin.